AnithaAnnem/Snaatak-/README.md

 # conclusion

 Java is a powerful, platform-independent programming language that continues to play a crucial role in software development across various domains—ranging from web and mobile applications to desktop software and embedded systems.

-This documentation has covered:

-- The purpose and key uses of Java

-- Steps to verify and install Java on macOS and Linux

-- How to configure environment variables

-- Troubleshooting common installation issues

 #  Contact Information